RMerl/asuswrt-merlin/README-merlin.txt

 left empty (or set to 0.0.0.0) to signify "any IP".
 You can also specify a whole subnet, in CIDR notation (for example, 74.125.226.112/30).

+The Iface field lets you determine if matching traffic should be sent through the VPN tunnel or through your regular Internet access (WAN).
+This allows you to define exceptions (WAN rules being processed before the VPN rules).

+Here are a few examples.

-For example, to have all your clients use the VPN tunnel when trying to access an IP from this block that belongs to Google:
+To have all your clients use the VPN tunnel when trying to access an IP from this block that belongs to Google:

-	RouteGoogle	0.0.0.0		74.125.0.0/16
+	RouteGoogle	0.0.0.0		74.125.0.0/16	VPN

+Or, to have a computer routed through the tunnel except for requests sent to your ISP's SMTP server (assuming a fictious IP of 10.10.10.10 for your ISP's SMTP server):

+	PC1		192.168.1.100	0.0.0.0		VPN
+	PC1-bypass	192.168.1.100	10.10.10.10	WAN

 Another setting exposed when enabling Policy routing is to prevent your routed clients from accessing the Internet if the VPN tunnel goes down.